 CGA of many biological traits has shown that additional genetic interactions can arise from the simultaneous perturbation of more than two genes.
 Diverse pathway architectures can yield three-gene interactions (for which a triple mutant phenotype cannot be simply explained by the component single and double mutant phenotypes)12.
 In yeast, triple mutant interactions are likely to vastly outnumber two-gene interactions13.
 Several examples of interactions of even greater complexity have been reported (e.g. five-14, seven-15 and over 20-gene interactions16).
-17In the simplest cases, higher-order interactions arise from partial functional redundancy in large gene families.
+An effort to map genetic background effects affecting the environment-dependent growth of several yeast knockouts shows that 89% involve higher-order interactions of a knockout with multiple loci17.
+In the simplest cases, higher-order interactions arise from partial functional redundancy in large gene families.
 For example, in Arabidopsis, a method has been developed to simultaneously ‘knock down’ multiple paralogs with a single artificial miRNA to better study the function of such families18.
 Complex interactions may also have medically-relevant phenotypes.
 For example, CGA of antibiotic resistance genes in E. coli has suggested that the abundance of multi-gene interactions can enable many mutational paths towards resistance19.
 In vertebrates, complex multi-gene effects mediate disease, e.g., myeloid malignancies20,21.
 Moreover, discovery of such interactions can be practically useful.
 For example, the induction of pluripotent stem cells requires a simultaneous increase in the expression of four genes22.

 While two-knockout CGA has been used extensively to genetically dissect and order biological pathways11, CGA studies of higher-order genetic interactions have been few and smaller in scope.
 Performing exhaustive ‘deep’ combinatorial genetic analysis (DCGA) has been limited by the experimental challenge of generating and characterizing the vast number of mutant combinations required for such studies.
 Genome-scale DCGA of three-gene combinations will likely remain out of reach for years to come.
 Although DCGA can be targeted towards smaller biological subsystems, the large-scale engineering and profiling of many multi-variant strains is a major bottleneck even in yeast.
-Exhaustive DCGA for a relatively modest target set of 10 genes would require construction of 1,024 haploid strains to sample all combinations of two alleles per gene, or 1M strains if diploid genotypes were considered.
+Exhaustive DCGA for a relatively modest target set of 10 genes would require construction of 1,024 haploid strains to sample all combinations of two alleles per gene (e.g. a knockout and wiltype), or 1M strains if diploid genotypes were considered.
 Thus, even targeted DCGA remains a challenge requiring technological improvements.
 Although there are methods to generate multi-mutant strains that can circumvent the limited number of usable selection markers, these have focused on construction of single multi-mutant strains23.
 While methods exist to make modifications at multiple loci simultaneously (multiplex automated genome engineering – MAGE)24,25, major challenges remain in isolating and genotyping the large number of strains required to perform a DCGA.
 Extensions of MAGE have been developed to allow parallel phenotyping of many strains for DCGA in E. coli26,27, but exhibit high variance across biological replicates, perhaps due to currently-limited accuracy of large-scale genotyping.
-Methods have been described for parallel generation and parallel phenotyping of yeast28 [cite Diaz-Mejia MSB 2018] and human cells29, but the resulting CGA studies have not gone beyond two-gene combinations.
+Methods have been described for parallel generation and parallel phenotyping of yeast28 and human cells29, but the resulting CGA studies have not gone beyond two-gene combinations.